You are currently viewing Paint Color Review: Benjamin Moore Chantilly Lace OC-65

 What Other Paint Colors Are Similar to Chantilly Lace?

-Don’t go into a non-Benjamin Moore paint store and ask them to mix up a Chantilly Lace “equivalent” for you.
+Don’t go into a non-Benjamin Moore paint store and ask them to mix up a Chantilly Lace Benjamin Moore “equivalent” for you.
 I never recommend color-matching between brands.
 Different brands use different formulas, bases, and proprietary pigments.
 Ultimately, it will be a different product so don’t expect to get identical results.

 Need Help Choosing a Color?